devmus/integritas-distro/README-INTEGRITAS_DISTRO.md

 - mysqlcoins action:update

+- getaddress (& send some Minima tokens to your node address.)

 Enter MinIO admin panel by going to http://{your-host-ip}:9901 in your browser.

 - Enter your MINIO credentials (deafault is minioadmin/minioadmin)